kofesenko/ITA-Kh-077-DevOps/README.md

 # ITA-Kh-077-DevOps
-Rep for tasks in SofServe ITA
+Rep for tasks in SoftServe ITA